Harald-U/iot-nodejs/documents/5-DASHBOARD.md

 ### Display IoT data in a Node-RED dashboard

-Node-RED can be extended very easily.
+If you followed the instruction "The app doesn't start!
+Changing the Node.js version of the starter app" in part 1 of this exercise, the Node-RED dashboard is already installed in your Node-RED instance, we added it to the package.json file as a dependency.
+This is one way to extend Node-RED.

+There is another way to extend Node-RED built into the editor itself.
 There is a large community of contributors that provide extensions, you can find them [here](https://flows.nodered.org/?num_pages=1).

 Try and search for the term "dashboard" in the Node-RED Library and only search for nodes.
-At the tme of this writing I found 25 entries!
+At the time of this writing I found 25 entries!
 There is one called "node-red-dashboard".
-If you look at its contributors you'll see Dave Conway-Johnes and Nick O'Leary among them.
+If you look at its contributors you'll see Dave Conway-Jones and Nick O'Leary among them.
 They are the ones who started Node-RED.

 Installation of this dashboard is actually quite simple: